Samuellyworld/CRUD-task/README.md

 use POSTMAN for each end points

-Get Data with - https://zuriteam-crud-task.herokuapp.com/data  with endpoint[GET] - this will get my mockup data if you haven't created data
+Get Data with - https://zuriteam-crud-task.herokuapp.com/data  with endpoint[GET] - this will get my mockup data if you haven't created data.

-Create Data - https://zuriteam-crud-task.herokuapp.com/data with endpoint[POST] - this will create the user data
+Create Data - https://zuriteam-crud-task.herokuapp.com/data with endpoint[POST] - this will create the user data.

-Update data - https://zuriteam-crud-task.herokuapp.com/data/:dataId with endpoint [PUT] - with its data ID to update the user data
+Update data - https://zuriteam-crud-task.herokuapp.com/data/:dataId with endpoint [PUT] - with its data ID to update the user data.

-Delete Data - https://zuriteam-crud-task.herokuapp.com/:dataId with endpoint [DELETE] - with its data ID to delete the user data
+Delete Data - https://zuriteam-crud-task.herokuapp.com/:dataId with endpoint [DELETE] - with its data ID to delete the user data.